Current Research Students

 The School and its institutes offer a variety of online research skills tutorials.
 We have also listed below selected online research training offered by providers external to the School that you might find useful.

 An internal resource, for students of the School.

 Postgraduate online research training (PORT)

 The PORT website provides a useful training reference point for all postgraduates studying in the arts and humanities.
 Its online research skills tutorials cover a variety of topics including: building databases, palaeography, digital tools, studying a PhD, and languages resources.

 Academic Writing Skills

 The School hosts a Royal Literary Fund Fellow, to assist our research and masters students to adjust to the demands of academic writing of various kinds.
-Jane Rogoyska in this role.
-Jane is based in Senate House room 203, every Wednesday and Thursday during term-time.
-Students are welcome to book hourly tutorials or consultations with her from 10am – 5pm on those days, using an online sign-up schedule.
+Gwendoline Riley in this role.
+Gwendoline is based in Senate House room 203, two days a week during term-time.
+Students are welcome to book hourly tutorials or consultations with her on those days, using an online sign-up schedule.

 The Royal Literary Fund Fellow offers our students the opportunity to access writing advice from a professional, published writer.
 She will offer confidential, one-to-one tutorials during which students can discuss any aspect of their academic writing.

 The idea behind the scheme is that, although writers do not have expert knowledge of the subject matter students are studying, they know a lot about the process of writing and - simply by being available to students to respond to their questions and listen to their concerns - are able to help them find ways of improving their written work.